andrikpowell/nyan-launcher/compileWindows.md

-# Intructions for compiling dsda-launcher for Windows
+# Intructions for compiling nyan-launcher for Windows

 ___